 Through the two arms of APA’s research programs described here – the American Psychiatric Institute for Research and Education (APIRE) and the Division of Research (DoR) – APA conducts mental health services and policy research.
 We play a key role in administering diverse research training programs for psychiatrists, support for which is provided by components of the federal National Institutes of Health, as well as by private sector sources.
 APA’s own American Psychiatric Foundation also provides support for certain research activities conducted and administered by the APIRE and DoR.
 In addition, APIRE is a division of the American Psychiatric Foundation, which itself is a 501(c)(3) subsidiary of the APA.

 Research that is of interest to individuals in all of the mental health disciplines and professions as well as to readers outside the field involves studies and related activities relevant to refining the classification, or diagnostic, system for mental disorders as currently embodied in DSM-IV.
 APIRE now is engaged in a multi-year evaluation of scientific needs and opportunities to update future editions of the DSM.
 Continuous updates of this exciting research planning effort may be viewed at DSM5.
 In addition, the division encompasses research-based initiatives such as the development of clinical practice guidelines which help enhance the quality of care across the field; generating services and health policy research through APIRE’s Practice Research Network; producing evidenced-based quality indicators of practice, which help members maintain certification and meet licensing standards; and research on psychiatric workforce patterns, including under-resourced areas, such as HIV/AIDS Psychiatry.
-Finally, the division’s development and support of psychiatric research careers through research fellowship and training awards helps ensure the continued scientific advancement of the field.
+Finally, the division’s development and support of psychiatric research careers through research training and career distinction awards helps ensure the continued scientific advancement of the field.